 “Not registered on Network” can be an annoying error that pops up for Android users.
 The exact reason for this error is not known.
-However, there are some techniques to fix not registered on network error.
+However, there are some techniques to fix not registered network errors.
 We are sure that based on the model of the phone and the cause of the error, one or more of these below techniques will help you fix this error.

 Update the software

-Often out of date software might be one of the reasons for unknown errors popping up.
+Often date software might be one of the reasons for unknown errors popping up.
 Thus, when you are unsure of the cause of the error, the first and the simplest thing that you can do is to update the software.

 To update the software, go to your phone Settings.
 Depending on the model of the phone, Software Update shall be visible as you scroll among the settings.
 Choose Update Software and then let your Android update.
 For better functionality, restart the phone before you use it again.

 Another simplest method to stay steer of confusing error messages is to force shut down the mobile.
 Hence, force turns off the mobile and then turn it on after some time-lapse.

 SIM and the network might be one of the reasons for the Not registered on Network Android error.
 To fix this, switch off the phone.
 Wait for 2-3 minutes.
 Remove the SIM card and the battery.
 Refresh the phone and the SIM slot by pressing the Power and the Home button multiple times.
 Now, reinsert the SIM and the battery.
 This should help.

 The error not registered on Android might be also due to the network provider.
 In such cases, you can try to fix this error as below.
 The terms and the path may vary based on your phone model:

 Go to phone connections/mobile networks.
 Here you can see the mobile networks and the Data networks that you have set on your phone.
 Choose Manually Select Network and let your phone grab the best network available for it.